datalad/datalad-installer/README.rst

 ``datalad/git-annex:tested``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Downloads & installs the artifact from the latest successful build of
+Downloads & installs ``git-annex`` from the latest successful build of
 `datalad/git-annex <https://github.com/datalad/git-annex>`_ for the running OS.
 Does not support installing specific versions.